happy-bracket/dolphins/README.md

 Most popular choices (Rx*, Coroutines) are planned to be provided by default.

 ## What is Dolphins in the long run?
-It is in very early stage and depending on my ability or wish to develop it.
+It is in very early stage and highly depends on my ability or wish to develop it.

 Planned features:
 - Time travel